Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Kobo began in Canada in the late 2000s with a bold mission: to disrupt the way the world reads by making books more accessible, more personal, and more enjoyable than ever before.
 Now, as part of the Rakuten family, Kobo has evolved into a truly global brand, reaching readers across the Americas, Europe, and Asia with a distinctive combination of hardware, software, and subscription services.

 What differentiates Kobo is its integrated ecosystem: premium eReaders, a feature-rich mobile app, and the Kobo Plus subscription service that together deliver a seamless, end-to-end reading experience.
-Its recent innovations, such as a major iOS redesign, Instapaper integration, the audiobook Listening Bar, and guest mode, highlight Kobo’s commitment to continuous improvement.
+Its recent innovations, such as the Instapaper integration and the audiobook Listening Bar, highlight Kobo’s commitment to continuous improvement.
 With these assets in place, Kobo is uniquely positioned not just to participate in the digital reading market but to redefine it on a global scale.

 • From Google Play reviews (2025):